RPM Logo

 General

-Don't butt-fit: images and coloured boxes placed next to each other should be overlapped by a tiny amount - even just 0.1mm - rather than be snapped to guides or each other.
-If you zoom in to the edges of the images, with your guidelines temporarily hidden from view, you should be able to see how they will end up.
+Don't butt-fit: images and coloured boxes placed next to each other should be overlapped by a tiny amount - even just 0.1mm - rather than be snapped to guides or to each other.
+If you zoom in to the edges of the images, with your guidelines temporarily hidden from view, you should be able to see how they will end up, but (as ever) there's no substitute for carefully checking your PDFs

 Colour

 Accurate colour matching can be very difficult indeed: it's no use just shoving the job at us and expecting us to produce perfection.
 Unless you take time and care before submitting it, you will probably be disappointed with the end product.
 Colours look different when viewed on different monitors, and when output on different printers.
-Sometimes they even vary in different applications, and please don't underestimate the degrading effect of the rip: even at 175lpi you can actually see the dots if you look closely.
+Sometimes they even vary in different applications, and please never underestimate the degrading effect of the rip: even at 150lpi you can sometimes see the screen dots if you look closely.
 Remember that RGB has a wider colour gamut than CMYK, so after converting to CMYK you will probably have to correct the colours manually if you want to achieve a good result: CMYK does not easily produce rich blues or greens, as magenta is desperately hard to control on a press.
-It's safer not to use any colour management or embed any colour profiles unless you are absolutely confident that you know what you're doing.
+Use a sensible colour profile in your work (FOGRA 37, Euroscale, or US SWOP): it's safer not to use any colour management or embed any colour profiles unless you are confident that you know what you're doing.

 The only colours you should be using are CMYK, black (including greyscale), and the coated series of the Pantone Matching System.
 Never use RGB, LAB, Pantone Process, Euroscale colours, or anything else for that matter.
 Remember that any spot colours or metal effects on your paper parts will incur additional charges.

 Black isn't really black: it's dark grey, because process inks are a bit translucent.
 So if your page has a mixture of black and rich black, they will look different when printed.
-Remember to match up your blacks, but keep the total ink density to less than around 300%.
+Remember to match up your blacks, but keep the total ink density to less than 320% to avoid the print setting off onto the next sheet as they all come off the press.

 If you are importing images containing Pantone colours from a drawing application like Illustrator into a page layout program like QuarkXPress and then adding text in the same Pantone colour, be aware that many of these applications will give the colours different endings (like cv or cvc rather than just c).
 Whilst you, me, and the civilised world realize that they are actually the same colour, the page layout program will see them as separate colours because of the different name endings: unless you edit the colour names in one of the applications, extra plates will be generated which may incur extra charges if we don't spot them first.
 If you check separations before submitting your work, you will catch this kind of error.
 This problem applies not only to Quark but also to many programs where you name spot colours yourself.